 Set printing speeds for each parameter to the same or similar values because a constant change of speed can cause these blobs to affect your prints.

-How to Fix 3D Printer Blobs on Nozzle
+How to Fix 3D Printer Blobs/Bumps on Nozzle

 If your nozzle has a build up of blobs which then fall off and cause prints to fail or just look bad, then you need you’ll need to try some solutions.